$\Gamma$-convergence of an Enhanced Finite Element Method for Mani\`a's and Foss's Problems Exhibiting the Lavrentiev Gap Phenomenon: Conclusion

 \section{Conclusion}

-In this paper we used an abstract interpolation operator $K_h$ with suitable approximation properties to build a recovery sequence in the proof of the $\Ga$-convergence of the enhanced finite element method for the Mani\`a's problem which has the Lavrentiev Gap Phenomenon (LGP).
-The convergence proof may provide a blueprint or framework for developing numerical methods and establishing the $\Ga$-convergence for other calculus of variations problems with the LGP.
-A natural next step is to generalize the described framework to problems with a Lavrentiev Gap in higher dimensions, such as the elasticity functionals described in \cite{foss2003lavrentiev, almi2024new}, and the two-dimensional version of the Manià functional described in \cite{caetano2004example}.
+In this paper, we presented two enhanced finite element methods for two calculus of variations problems, namely, Mani\`a's problem and Foss's problem, both of which suffer from the Lavrentiev Gap Phenomenon (LGP), and established complete $\Gamma$-convergence proofs for both methods.
+To construct the recovery sequence, we used an abstract interpolation-like numerical operator $K_h$ that needs to satisfy a criterion consisting of certain stability and approximation properties.
+The convergence proofs may provide a blueprint or framework for developing numerical methods and establishing the $\Ga$-convergence for other calculus of variations problems with the LGP.

+A natural next step is to generalize the described framework to other problems with the Lavrentiev Gap in higher dimensions, such as the elasticity functional described in \cite{almi2024new}, and the two-dimensional version of the Mani\`a functional described in \cite{caetano2004example}.
+One can also try juxtaposing the cutoff functional with non-standard finite element methods, such as Discontinuous Galerkin (DG) methods.

-There is also the possibility of looking at nonlocal analogues of the local functionals with the LGP, by choosing these functionals to converge to the corresponding local functional in the sense of Brezis-Bourgain-Mironescu \cite{bourgain2001another}.
+Finally, there is the possibility of studying nonlocal analogues of the local functionals with the LGP by choosing these functionals to converge to the corresponding local functional in the sense of Brezis-Bourgain-Mironescu \cite{bourgain2001another}.
 We conjecture that using such constructions has the ability to remove the Lavrentiev Gap, enabling the use of standard finite elements for these types of problems.